 Their names are; Blessed James Bell, Blessed John Finch, Blessed Robert Nutter, Blessed Edward Thwing, Blessed Thurstan Hunt, Blessed Robert Middleton, Venerable Lawrence Bailey, Blessed John Thules, Blessed Roger Wrenno, Sir Edmund Arrowsmith, Blessed Richard Hurst, Saint Ambrose Barlow, Blessed Edward Bamber, Blessed John Woodcock and Blessed Thomas Whittaker.

-Each of the Lancaster Martyr stories are grim.
-Blessed Thomas Whittaker, for example, was witness to Edward Bamber’s hanging and then John Woodcock’s botched hanging – where the rope broke the first attempt and he was hung again and butchered alive – was given the chance to recant his faith in order to save himself and he refused.
+Each of the Lancaster Martyr stories is grim.
+Blessed Thomas Whittaker, for example, was witness to Edward Bamber’s hanging and then John Woodcock’s botched hanging – where the rope broke the first attempt and he has hung again and butchered alive – was given the chance to recant his faith in order to save himself and he refused.
 Little wonder that people sometimes sense the presence of a holy man or total hatred on the moors.